 I also like a nice slapback delay to give my playing a bigger “room” sound, and for that I look no further than the MXR Carbon Copy.

-If you want a souped-up Sheraton, but don’t want to go through the hassle of replacing pickups like I did, check out the new Sheraton II Pro that Epiphone just released, which features coil-tapping humbuckers, a Graphtech NuBone XL nut (killer upgrade) and that wine red finish that’ll always remind me of learning Strokes songs in my friend Mark’s garage back in high school.
+If you want a souped-up Sheraton, but don’t want to go through the hassle of replacing pickups like I did, check out the Sheraton II Pro, which features coil-tapping humbuckers, a Graphtech NuBone XL nut (killer upgrade) and that wine red finish that’ll always remind me of learning Strokes songs in my friend Mark’s garage back in high school.

 Top Image Photo Credit: Jareed via Flickr